geyerbri/jekyll-tutorial/README.md

 GitHub Pages provides a number of ready-to-use themes, all of which can be implemented by navigating to the repository's Settings tab, scrolling down to the GitHub Pages section, clicking on "Choose a theme," clicking on the desired theme's thumbnail, and clicking "Select theme."
 You can confirm that the theme is active by checking for the `theme` variable in your repo's `_config.yml` file.

 ### \_layouts/page.html revisited again
-After enabling a theme, it will be important to again rewrite portions of the "page" theme.
+After enabling a theme, it will be important to again rewrite portions of the "page" layout.
 Edit the `_layouts/page.html` file and replace its contents with the following code:
 ```html
 ---
 layout: default